stfc/PSyclone/examples/README.md

 Various examples related to the NEMO API.

 ## [lfric](./lfric)
-Various examples related to the LFric API.
+Various examples related to the LFRic API.

 ## [line_length](./line_length)
 This example demonstrates the use of the line length option.